top of page

 2,000+ acres of open space and natural habitat

 The current flood safety system is over 100 years old.
-In a changing climate, the infrastructure does not meet basic requirements established after Hurricane Katrina.
-If passed, proceeds of the bonds would upgrade aging infrastructure along the Columbia River, which failed in 1948 destroying the City of Vanport.
-Congress approved nearly $100 million for flood safety projects in Multnomah County.
-This may be unlocked for a limited period with a local match.
-If passed, the estimated annual tax rate for bonds would be 0.14 per $1,000 of assessed value, an average monthly cost of $2.88.
-The district would establish a bond oversight committee and require audits.
+In a changing climate, the system does not meet the federal government’s current flood control requirements.
+If passed, bond proceeds would upgrade aging infrastructure along the Columbia River.
+If passed, the estimated annual tax rate for bonds would be $0.11 per $1,000 of assessed property value.
+The owner of a home assessed at $246,712 would pay $26.27 per year or $2.19 per month.

-Proposed bond investments
+Proposed bond Projects

 Specific projects include: